- I won’t graduate from my undergraduate program until May, June or July. Can I still apply for the next Fall Admissions term?

 GRE scores must be received by the Office of Graduate Admissions on or before the deadline for the program to which you are applying.
 Please allow sufficient time for scores to reach us.
 Results of the computer-based examinations are mailed to USC approximately 10-15 days after testing.
 USC Institution Code: 4852 (no department code needed).

-It is not possible to waive the GRE.
-All applicants both domestic and international must submit GRE scores.
-Test scores are just one aspect of an application file.
 The admissions committees will be conducting comprehensive admissions reviews based on all of your application materials: transcripts, recommendation letters, essays, resumes, and portfolios and/or writing samples.

 - Is there a cut-off point for the GPA or GRE scores?